frankbraun/frankbraun.github.io/zecbag/index.md

 ## Privacy is necessary for commerce

 Most cryptocurrencies, including stable coins, have terrible privacy.
-Using them is leaks a lot more data (or more precisely, it leaks data to a lot more people) than using wire transfers or credit card transactions.
+Using them leaks a lot more data (or more precisely, it leaks data to a lot more people) than using wire transfers or credit card transactions.

 The term *public ledger* often used for blockchains gives it away: Making